dineshpinto/market-analytics/README.md

 | WAVES | 1.47μ | Short     |
 | RAY   | 1.11μ | Short     |

+## Limitations:
+1. While this does give the prevailing sentiment among the futures market participants, it does not provide any information about timeframes or price levels.
+2. Building on point 1, the main limitation is the lack of historical data.
+Tracking the buildup of shorts/longs over time is important, both from the perspective of fitting it to some model and the price levels at which they enter.
+3. In very certain cases, the market participants may simply be hedging their positions due to some upcoming event, perhaps this could be filtered out by a simple social media volume tracker...

 The full analysis is in [notebooks/FuturesOpenInterestAnalyzer.ipynb](notebooks/FuturesOpenInterestAnalyzer.ipynb)